Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Implications Conclusions

 \section{Implications \& Conclusions}

 Causal inferences are difficult to evaluate in the absence of ground truth causal effects -- a limitation of virtually all real world observational studies.
-Despite this absence, we \textit{can} compare different models' estimates and demonstrate that different models regularly disagree with one another.
+Despite this absence, we \textit{can} compare different methods' estimates and demonstrate that different methods regularly disagree with one another.

 Empirical evaluation requires knowledge of the true treatment effects.
-Our proposed evaluation framework is reflective of five key challenges for causal inference in natural language.
+Our proposed evaluation framework is reflective of five key challenges for causal inference in natural language, \new{and is easily extensible to include different forms of confounders, different synthetic text content, and non-binary treatments and outcomes (\sect\ref{sec:generalizability}).}